 - 1 heaped cup potato boiled & crumbled (about 2 large)

-- 2½ tbsps corn flour (corn starch)
+- 2½ tablespoons corn flour (corn starch)

-- 1 tsp ginger paste
+- 1 teaspoon ginger paste

-- Handful coriander leaves chopped finely
+- 2 tablespoons coriander leaves chopped finely

-- Salt as needed
+- salt as needed

-- ½ to ¾ tsp garam masala
+- ½ to ¾ teaspoon garam masala

-- 1 tbsp cashews chopped (optional)
+- 1 tablespoons cashews chopped (optional)

-- 1 tbsp raisins (optional)
+- 1 tablespoons raisins (optional)

 - Oil for deep frying